-Continuing our 3-part series about the new ISO/IEC 17025:2017, QSE Academy has created this concluding post to discuss the rest of the required clauses.
+Continuing our 3-part series about the new requirements of ISO/IEC 17025 2017, this concluding post discusses the rest of the required clauses.

-Before you start implementing the standard, be sure to go through the management system requirements.
+Before you start implementing the standard, be sure to go through all the system requirements.

 We’ve also prepared toolkits at the end of this article for faster implementation.

 Testing laboratories are expected to evaluate measurement uncertainty.
 This should consider all significant contributions, including those coming from sampling.

 ISO/IEC 17025:2017 states that for a certain method, where the measurement uncertainty of the results has been identified and confirmed, there is no need to evaluate measurement uncertainty for each result.